amobiz/json-regulator/README.md

 ## API

 ### `regulate(values, promotions, eliminations)`
-For given JSON value object `values`, promote keys in `promotions` array up one level and then eliminate keys in both `promotions` and `eliminations` arrays.
+For given JSON value object `values`, returns a new JSON value object, that promotes keys in `promotions` array one level up, and eliminats keys in both `promotions` and `eliminations` arrays.
 #### Context
 Don't care.
 #### Parameters
 ##### `values`
 The JSON value object needs to regulate.
 ##### `promotions`
-An array of keys to promote.
+Key or array of keys to promote.
 ##### `eliminations`
-An array of keys to eliminate.
+Key or array of keys to eliminate.
 #### Returns
-The regulated value.
+A new regulated JSON value object.
 #### Example
 ``` javascript
 var regulate = require('json-regulator');